vx06/homepage-config/README.md

 ### Custom Theme

-currently from a reddit user, previous themes can be found in the git history.

 You can customize the `custom.css` file to your liking.

-catppuccin mocha wallpapers by [orangci](https://github.com/orangci) can be found [here](https://github.com/orangci/walls-catppuccin-mocha).
+Previously used catppuccin mocha wallpapers by [orangci](https://github.com/orangci) can be found [here](https://github.com/orangci/walls-catppuccin-mocha).
+Currently using the mocha curst color as the background.

 ## License